dgaydukov/cert-aws/files/sa.md

 * Mac address - unique address of every network device, consists of 48 bits (12 symbols), first 24 - set by IEEE, another 24 - by manufacturer (example: 005555.001234).
 * ARP (Address Resolution Protocol) - used to discover link layer address (mac-address) associated with given network layer address (ip-address).
 For for IPv4.
 You can play with in in linux by `arp --help`.
 * NDP (Neighbor Discovery Protocol) - same as ARP, only for IPv6
 * NAT (Network Address Translation) - if you have 1 public IP address that's visible to whole world, and also have a private network with lots of computers there, and you want to route specific request to some computer in your network your router will use NAT.
 It will change headers in packet and resend it to particular IP address inside private network.
+When you make request from your private ip address 192.168.0.1 to google.com, your router will substitute your ip with it's public ip address.
+Google will respond to router public ip address and router will got this response, and then will redirect this response back to your machine.
 * IP address - divided between public and private (used for local networks) Private networks:
 10.0.0.0 — 10.255.255.255, subnet mask => 255.0.0.0 (10/8), mostly used in work-related networks.
 172.16.0.0 — 172.31.255.255, subnet mask => 255.240.0.0 (172.16/12), mostly not used anywhere.